 What is a minimum age of criminal responsibility?
 What should that minimum age be?

-A country’s minimum age of criminal responsibility is the lowest age where a person who commits an offence is considered to have enough maturity to understand their actions— and the fact they can be held criminally responsible for them.
+A country’s minimum age of criminal responsibility is the lowest age where a person who commits an offence is considered to have enough maturity to:

 It’s not the same as the minimum age of prosecution.